-The Pluit Reservoir Revitalization Project represents the effort made by the city of Jakarta to improve water storage capacity, reduce urban flooding and improve the quality of its prime water source.
+The Pluit Reservoir Revitalization Project is an initiative of the city of Jakarta to reduce urban flooding, improve water storage capacity and the quality of its prime water source.

 Jakarta, lying in a delta of 13 rivers with 40 percent of land below sea level, faces a huge crisis of flooding, algae and water pollution.
-Hence, the City launched the Jakarta Water Management Plan for 2030 as a response to repeated urban flooding and vulnerability in the area of the coastal reservoir.
-The Pluit Reservoir Revitalization Project requires improving storage capacity, relocating 3,000 squatters around the reservoir’s banks, and transforming some places into parks and public open space.
-The city’s water management plan is seen as a way to address climate change in a socially conscious way and will roll out from now to 2030.
-It includes government partnerships with the corporate sector that is expected to benefit, along with the public sector, in new and less threatened property development opportunities.
+The city government has launched the Jakarta Water Management Plan for 2030 as a response to repeated urban flooding and vulnerability in the coastal reservoir area.
+The Pluit Reservoir Revitalization Project will improve storage capacity, relocate 3,000 squatters along the reservoir’s banks, and transform some areas into parks and public open space.
+The city’s water management plan addresses climate change in a socially conscious way and includes government partnerships with both the corporate and public sector to ensure new sustainable property development opportunities.

 This project was shortlisted for the 'Guangzhou Award' in 2014.
 Learn more about the award.

 Jakarta is home to 10 million people and is vulnerable to climate risks, especially extreme changes in rainfall patterns and sea level rise, resulting in frequent urban floods.
 According to current projections, 80% of North Jakarta will be 5m below the average sea level by 2030.
 Considering its role as the capital city and economic centre of the country, the city government needs to be prepared with both short and long term plans to improve resilience from the impact of climate change.